5 Minute Read

 Even before COVID-19 there were concerns in the construction industry around the supply chain and costs of construction materials.
 Trade tensions across the globe, especially between two key supplier-buyers — the United States and China — led to rising costs and issues with materials acquisition process for some contractors.

-"The cost increase of imported materials from China as a result of the newly implemented tariffs have shown the most significant impact on material costs so far this year,” Marc Padgett, president of Summit Contracting Group Inc., told National Real Estate Investor in November.
+"The cost increase of imported materials from China as a result of the newly implemented tariffs have shown the most significant impact on material costs so far this year,” Marc Padgett, president of Summit Contracting Group Inc., told National Real Estate Investor back in November 2019.
 “Approximately 60 percent of the cost increases we’ve seen recently are directly related to tariffs.”

-Specialty contractors, including the electrical, mechanical and plumbing trades are also closely watching their material usage.
-Steel, aluminum and other metals, for instance are key to piping and ductwork and consistently in demand.
+Specialty contractors, including the electrical, mechanical and plumbing trades are also closely watching their material usage amid cost increases.
+Steel, aluminum and other metals are key to piping and ductwork and consistently in demand.
 Copper, meanwhile, is essential to everything from electrical wiring to plumbing.
 Already considered a semi-precious metal, contractors have had to keep copper under lock and key thanks to increases in theft from jobsites.

 Fuel too is being closely watched as oil refineries halt production with less demand and transportation issues could mean wildly fluctuating gas prices in the months ahead.